 Assault against a family or household member, which is commonly called “domestic violence,” is outlined in 18.2-57.2.
 Household or family members include:

 A lawyer in Fairfax could help someone build a defense depending on the type of assault with which they are charged.

 Simple assault is class 1 misdemeanor.
 Those charges could face one year in jail and/or a $2,500 fine.
 The other violent offenses have harsher sentences.
 For instance, a hate crime has a minimum sentence of at least 30 days mandatory in jail.
 For crimes against protected employees, the minimum jail sentence is six months.
 Additionally, assault charges could lead to harsher penalties if an accused individual has prior convictions.
 For example, a third conviction for domestic violence results in a felony offense.

 If you are facing charges for a violent crime, contact an experienced Fairfax assault lawyer as soon as possible for the best chance at receiving a positive outcome.
-An experienced attorney could review the information pertaining to your specific matter, intensely investigate the incident in question, and work with you in developing a sound defense strategy.
+An experienced defense attorney could review the information pertaining to your specific matter, intensely investigate the incident in question, and work with you in developing a sound defense strategy.
 Further, our team could educate you about the charges you face and the specific ramifications of those charges.
 Call our offices today for a free initial consultation.